huggingface/diffusers/docs/source/en/using-diffusers/pag.md

 ## PAG with IP-adapter

-[IP-Adapter](https://hf.co/papers/2308.06721) is a popular tool that can be plugged into diffusion models to enable image prompting without any changes to the underlying model.
+[IP-Adapter](https://hf.co/papers/2308.06721) is a popular model that can be plugged into diffusion models to enable image prompting without any changes to the underlying model.
 You can enable PAG on a pipeline with IP-adapter loaded.

 ```py
 from diffusers import AutoPipelineForText2Image